evadethomas/inclass/week07/section01/README.md

 - well designed functions: test-driven development

+#### Midterm on 3/23

+Midterm is in class for the whole class duration.
+We will have practice questions after covering recursion and minimax.

+#### Assignments
 [Project03](https://cs221.cs.usfca.edu/assignments/project03.html) is due on 2023-03-28.
 You may use up to 2 late days.
 (No submissions are accepted after midnight 2023-03-30.)

 1 project is worth *10% of the grade*.